 The decision to decentralize these core monitoring and regulation functions run contrary to the world trend in which the regulatory framework is being centralized and standardized.
 Overall the 18th Amendment has created massive governance and financial complications by the haphazard distribution of resources, weakening the center, removing the federal supervision and monitoring on important public service sectors and weakened the much-needed checks and the process of accountability.

 To ensure pro-people reforms and better working between provinces and the center it is necessary to revisit the 18th Amendment in its entirety and do away with those changes which have choked and weakened the federal government and prevented devolution of power to the local bodies level.
 Pakistan is too valuable to be held hostage to the petty interests of a handful of self-serving politicians.

-Amir Zia is a senior journalist who has worked for leading national and international media organisations, including Reuters, AP, Newsline, SAMAA, and The News.
+Amir Zia is a senior journalist who has worked for leading national and international media organizations, including Reuters, AP, Newsline, SAMAA, and The News.
 Currently, he is working for Hum News as its Chief Editor.
 The views expressed in this article are the author’s own and do not necessarily reflect the editorial policy of Global Village Space.